What is Driver CPC?

 Driver CPC driving and practical test: Lo-call: 1890 50 60 80 or go the RSA’s online booking facility.

 If you wish, you can attend training in RSA-approved training centres to help you prepare for your Driver CPC examination.

 Drivers with acquired rights:

 For those who held ‘acquired rights’ - your licence will have an issue date before the September deadlines in the relevant category as proof of your acquired rights.
-When you complete your periodic training, you will be issued with a Driver CPC qualification card.
+When you complete your periodic training and apply for one, you will be issued with your CPC qualification card.
 Check this carefully as if you did not already hold a licence before the start dates you do not hold a drivers CPC and any periodic refresher training completed will not count – you must obtain the correct Drivers CPC first.

 Driver CPC certification is not required for drivers of vehicles used: